Roofing License #CCC1333826

 Wind-Resistant Shingles

-Normally, shingles are not the best roofing material for high winds.
-Your average asphalt shingle can only withstand winds up to 70mph, so they’re not a secure option for hurricane season.
-However, not all shingle roofing systems share this issue.
+Normally, shingles are not considered the best roofing material for high winds.
+A standard asphalt shingle can typically withstand winds up to around 70 mph, which makes them less reliable during hurricane season.
+That said, not all shingle roofing systems perform the same.

 Tile Roofing